microsoft/botbuilder-tools/tools-overview.md

 [Bot Builder tools](./README.md) is a collection of cross-platform command line tools designed to cover end-to-end bot development workflow.

-A typical end to end development workflow includes planning, building, testing, publishing, connecting and evaluation.
+A typical end-to-end development workflow includes planning, building, testing, publishing, connecting and evaluation.
 Bot Builder tools are designed to work at each of those phases of development.
 See how Bot Builder tools can help with each of the typical development phases:

 - [**Plan**](#plan)
     - Review bot [design guidelines](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-principles) for best practices